Transition to the Magpie Room

 From the open of the centre to approximately 8.30am the children are involved in the family grouping process.
 After this they are taken down to the kinder house, put their bags away and have some group time together with the older kinder children (usually stories and songs).
 Weather dependent we may start the day outside Whether it be inside or out, the children engage in an array of activities and busyness including individual, small group, spontaneous and planned activities are all a part of this.
-During all of this, morning tea is served to the children between 10-10.30am.
+During all of this, progressive morning tea is served to the children between 9-10am.

 At approximately 11.30am the children prepare for lunch.
 After lunch is rest time.
 After rest time an indoor afternoon program is set up and children have the opportunity to explore in new and familiar activities.
 Large group time (songs, drama, stories, dance) may also occur during this time frame.
 At 3.00pm afternoon tea is served and children then have a play in the main garden.
 The day concludes with family grouping until close.